 Instruction Intercept Checked By Priority Read/Write of CR0 MOV TO/FROM CR0, LMSW, SMSW, CLTS Checks non-memory exceptions (CPL, illegal bit combinations, etc.) before the intercept.
-For LMSW and SMSW, checks SVM intercepts before checking memory exceptions.
+For LMSW and SMSW, checks SVM intercepts beforebecking memory exceptions.
 Read/Write of CR3 (excluding task switch) MOV TO/FROM CR3 (not checked by task switch operations) Checks non-memory exceptions first, then the intercept.
 If the intercept triggers on a write, the intercept happens before the TLB is flushed.
 If PAE is enabled, the loading of the four PDPEs can cause a #GP; that exception is checked after the intercept check, so the VMM handling a CR3 intercept cannot rely on the PDPEs being legal; it must examine them in software if necessary.
 The reads and writes of CR3 that occur in VMRUN, #VMEXIT or task switches are not subject to this intercept check.
-Read/Write of other CRs MOV TO/FROM CRn All normal exception checks take precedence over the SVM intercepts.
-Read/Write of Debug Registers, DRn MOV TO/FROM DRn.
+Read/Write of other CRs MOV TO/FROM CRn All normal exception checks take precedence ov the SVM intercepts.
+Read/Write of Debug Registers, DR n MOV TO/FROM DRn.
 (Not checked by implicit DR6/DR7 writes.)
 All normal exception checks take precedence over the SVM intercepts.
-Selective CR0 Write Intercept MOV TO CR0, LMSW Checks non-memory exceptions (CPL, illegal bit combinations, etc.) before the intercept.
+Checks non-memory exceptions (CPL, illegal bit combinations, etc.) before the intercept.
 For LMSW and SMSW, checks SVM intercepts before checking memory exceptions.
-The selective write intercept on CR0 triggers only if a bit other than CR0.TS or CR0.MP is being changed by the write.
+Selective CR0 Write MOV TO CR0, LMSW The selective write intercept on CR0 triggers only if a bit other than CR0.TS or CR0.MP is being changed by the write.
 In particular, this means that CLTS does not check this intercept.
-When both selective and non-selective CR0-write intercepts are active at the same time, the non-selective intercept takes priority.
+Intercept INIOV TO CRO, LINISVV When both selective and non-selective CR0-write intercepts are active at the same time, the non-selective intercept takes priority.
 With respect to exceptions, the priority of this intercept is the same as the generic CR0-write intercept.
 The LMSW instruction treats the selective CR0-write intercept as a non-selective intercept (i.e., it intercepts regardless of the value being written).
 Reading or Writing IDTR, GDTR, LDTR, TR LIDT, SIDT, LGDT, SGDT, LLDT, SLDT, LTR, STR The SVM intercept is checked after #UD and #GP exception checks, but before any memory access is performed.
-RDTSC RDTSC Checks all exceptions before the SVM intercept.
-RDPMC RDPMC Checks all exceptions before the SVM intercept.
-PUSHF PUSHF Takes priority over any exceptions.
-POPF POPF Takes priority over any exceptions.